-Vera’s New Orleans Office is collaborating with government, community, and civic organizations to develop and operate the city’s first comprehensive pretrial services system.
-The demonstration project, launched with funding from the U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and now funded by the City of New Orleans, is integrating good practices into the criminal justice system, with the goal of yielding greater public safety and fairness.
+Vera’s New Orleans Office has collaborated with government, community, and civic organizations to develop and operate the city’s first comprehensive pretrial services system.
+The demonstration project, launched in 2012 with funding from the U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and now funded by the City of New Orleans, is integrating good practices into the criminal justice system, with the goal of yielding greater public safety and fairness.

 Vera and its local partners have developed a pretrial detention decision-making system guided by standards established by the American Bar Association and the National Association of Pretrial Services Agencies.
 These standards are grounded in the principle that people should be detained pending adjudication only when they pose a significant risk to public safety or of flight.
 The design of New Orleans Pretrial Services incorporates